Collab-Hub-io/HW-Collab-Hub-Workshop/Collab-Hub-PD-Client-v0.3/README.md

 ---
 ### NIME WORKSHOP
-This version is used for the NIME 2021 Workshop.
-For the latest version of the PD-Client and more examples, please refer to
+*This version of the Pd client was prepared for the NIME 2021 Workshop.
+To stay updated with the latest version of the Pd client and find more examples, please refer to https://github.com/Collab-Hub-io/Collab-Hub-Pd-Client.*
+---

 ## Overview